shauryakalia/blnklabs-next/dataFiles/lastPage.md

 ---
-endText:'We Always look forward to Experiment and Explore challanges that can help us to expand our creative boundaries.', endImage:'/assets/6thPage/LAST.jpg', mobileEndImage:'/assets/6thPage/mobileLast.jpeg'
+endText:'We Always look forward to Experiment and Explore challenges that can help us to expand our creative boundaries.', endImage:'/assets/6thPage/LAST.jpg', mobileEndImage:'/assets/6thPage/mobileLast.jpeg'
 ---